syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Gradient

+* The [gradient](/api/js/ejdiagram#members:nodes-gradient "gradient") property of node allows you to define and applies the gradient effect to that node.

+* The gradient [stop](/api/js/ejdiagram#members:nodes-gradient-stop "stop") property defines the [color](/api/js/ejdiagram#members:nodes-gradient-stop-color "color") and a [position](/api/js/ejdiagram#members:nodes-gradient-stop-offset "position") where the previous color transition ends and a new color transition starts.

+* The gradient.stop's [opacity](/api/js/ejdiagram#members:nodes-gradient-stop-opacity "opacity") property defines the transparency level of the region.

 There are two types of gradients.

 * [Linear gradient](/api/js/ejdiagram#members:nodes-gradient-lineargradient "Linear gradient") - Defines a smooth transition between a set of colors (so-called [stops](/api/js/ejdiagram#members:nodes-gradient-lineargradient-stops "stops")) on a line.